kadartibi/myway-backend/README.md

 This is a project, we, a team of 3 junior software developers created from scratch, to learn Spring Boot, Spring Security, Microservices.

-Mostly we used pair programming in teamviewer, on one host, so commits does not show real data.
+Mostly we used pair programming with Teamviewer, on one shared host, so commits does not show real data.
 Project contribution was evenly spread among us.

 We focused less on the planned features to make sure all of us understand what we have to